 the clouds of witnesses, the Host,

-speak to the blood.
+speak to the heart.
 They seem, almost,

 like mortal men, their eyes more keen